kbss-cvut/benchmark-runner/README.md

 ## Configuration

-The benchmark accepts two arguments:
+The benchmark accepts three arguments:

 * **-w** represents number of warm-up rounds.
 Warm-up rounds are intended to let the JVM stabilize, perform code optimizations and JIT compilations, so that these do not skew results of the measured rounds.
 Defaults to _20_.
 * **-r** represents number of measured rounds.
 Defaults to _500_.
 * **-o** file to which running times of all results should be written.
 Can be used to calculate additional statistics from the measured data.

+Additional parameters can be added by registering them in the `Configuration` class.

 ### Example